-Financial assets at FVTPL are carried in the statement of financial position at fair value with net changes in fair value recognised in the statement of profit or loss.
+Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value recognised in the statement of profit or loss.

-This category includes listed equity investments which the Company had not irrevocably elected to classify at FVTOCI.
+This category includes listed equity investments which the Company had not irrevocably elected to classify at fair value through OCI.
 Dividends on listed equity investments are recognised as investment income in the statement of profit or loss when the right of payment has been established.